Is Product Traceability Becoming a Need to Survive in the Global Supply Chain Market?

 To enable this, a standardised process to identify and track vaccines in the supply chain is required because every single consignment of vaccines changes many hands before reaching its final customer/patient, i.e., an individual to whom the dose will be administered.
 With each new stage of the supply chain, there is a new level of complexity that is added.
 In the past, vaccines have lost in transit, substandard product entered into the chain, or consignments reaching their destination with damaged or expired vials of the vaccine.

 The present high vaccine demand and low supply offers a fertile ground for vaccine counterfeiters to try and make a quick profit.
 Several fakes have been identified, and even fake versions of drugs like Remdesivir have been found.
-Present circumstances are such that vaccines are not just prescribed to young children for illnesses that have already been eradicated – the coronavirus vaccines are one of the most important resources in the world right now.
+Present circumstances are such that vaccines are not just prescribed to young children for illnesses dino tube that have already been eradicated – the coronavirus vaccines are one of the most important resources in the world right now.
 This makes the need for a clear supply chain that is traceable from the point of origin to the final stage in the process, an urgent and crucial one.

 Manufacturers or importers of vaccines should take the necessary steps to ensure that product labels carry standardised markings and utilise an end-to-end traceability system.
 Each record should also have key information like the batch number and expiry date, to enable validation of vaccines.

 UNICEF has suggested a specification for a minimum basic traceability system to support countries avoid counterfeit or falsified medicines.
 Barcoding is vital in maintaining traceability, as each barcode is unique and can be identified as such.
-Unique identification encoded in barcodes is recommended by WHO on all levels of vaccine packaging used for transit by manufacturers, except for the primary packaging of the product.
+Unique identification encoded in barcodes is recommended by WHO on all levels of pinay flix vaccine packaging used for transit by manufacturers, except for the primary packaging of the product.
 A system that can lend ease and convenience to the tracking process, such as simply scanning a barcode, is very much required.
 It can facilitate efficient tracking of data and provides visibility in the supply chain so that recalling a consignment, for any reason, can be made easily.

 GS1 India offers traceability service that meets global requirements, such as UNICEF standards, and has a host of benefits: